 Most grants in the program for marine conservation and sustainable land use are to Dutch and international organizations that work with local partners.
 Projects are generally over €30 thousand per year, and some are multi-million grants over several years.

 However, it invites brief project summaries for purposes of information.
 Turing’s website provides guidelines on what to include in the summaries, and where to send them.

 Geographical Distribution of Grant Activities in Developing Countries

-Turing’s grants for nature conservation and sustainable agriculture focus on two regions.
+Turing’s grants for nature conservation and sustainable land use focus on two regions.

 Southeast Asia and Pacific Islands

-Note: The geographical priorities for projects in agriculture and livestock are are Benin, Burkina Faso, Cameroon, Dem Rep Congo, Guinea, Liberia, Mali, Niger, Sierra Leone, and Togo.
+Note: The geographical priorities for projects in Africa are are Benin, Burkina Faso, Cameroon, Dem Rep Congo, Guinea, Liberia, Mali, Niger, Sierra Leone, and Togo.